Vincibean/config-talk/slides/10-semigroupal-approach/01-apply-parallel.md

 ## We are still sequencing
-Wouldn't it be great if there was a way to apply computation in parallel?
+Wouldn't it be great if there was a way to apply computation regardless of the result of each of them?